aimeos/aimeos-docs/src/config/client-html/catalog-lists.md

 The argument is the relative path to the new template file.
-The type of the view is determined by the "l_type" parameter (allowed characters for the types are a-z and 0-9), which is also stored in the session so users will keep the view during their visit.
-The catalog list type subpart contains the template for switching between list types.
+The type of the view is determined by the "l_type" parameter (allowed characters for the types are a-z and 0-9) The catalog list type subpart contains the template for switching between list types.

 See also: